Percutaneous Transluminal Coronary Angioplasty Doctors in India

 Here's a step-by-step breakdown of what they do during a PTCA:

-• Patient Assessment: Before the procedure, the patient's medical history, physical condition, and diagnostic test results are reviewed to determine the necessity and suitability of PTCA.
-This assessment helps identify the location and severity of the blockages.
+• Patient Assessment: The patient's medical history, physical condition, and diagnostic test results are reviewed to determine the necessity and suitability of PTCA.

 • Preparation: The patient is typically given mild sedation to help them relax during the procedure.
 The area where the catheter will be inserted (usually the groin or wrist) is cleaned and numbed.